ThePyrotechnic/playback-guy/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Dependencies

+- rust/cargo (required to build songbird-py)
+- ffmpeg
+- opus
+- youtube-dl (can be pip installed - not included in package dependencies in case user wants to use different version)

+See the Dockerfile for build instructions